top of page

 Man in white tank top demonstrates walking technique on a rooftop.
 Left: incorrect heel contact.
 Right: correct weight transfer.

-Another way to improve how your upper body moves is to practice rope flow like the video below.
+One way to improve how your upper body moves is to practice rope flow like the video below.
 This helps you to restore movement to the thoracic spine and shoulders, which is a commonly stiff part of the body.

 Conclusion